fchavelli/tsseg/README.md

 **tsseg** is a Python library for **Time Series Segmentation**, covering both Change Point Detection and State Detection.
 It bundles 30+ segmentation algorithms, evaluation metrics, data loaders, and real-world benchmark datasets under a unified API.

-Detectors share the same base class interface as the [aeon](https://github.com/aeon-toolkit/aeon) time series toolkit, making them interoperable with the broader aeon ecosystem.
+Segmentation algorithms share the same base class interface as the [aeon](https://github.com/aeon-toolkit/aeon) time series toolkit, making them interoperable with the broader aeon ecosystem.
 Several aeon segmenters are also re-exposed through tsseg for convenience.

 ## Quick Start